-This family program is designed for parents and children aged five to 10 years old (please see the afternoon session for children aged 10 – 13).
-A maximum ratio of one adult per three children is required.
-Tickets are $10 per person (both adults and children), $8 for Friends of BSA Space* and BSA members.
+This family program is designed for parents and children aged five to 13 years old.
+A maximum ratio of one adult per three children will be required.
+Please register both children and adults.

 Family Design Day programs encourage children and adults to observe, explore, and design together.
-In these two-hour hands-on workshops, families are introduced to architecture and design through exhibit tours, walking tours, or slideshows and then complete a hands-on design activity.
-Architects and design educators lead the activities focused on the built environment of Boston and the world (or universe!).
+In these two-hour hands-on workshops, families are introduced to architecture and design through exhibit tours, walking tours, or slide shows and then complete a hands-on design activity.
+Architects and design educators lead the activities focused on the built environment of Boston and the world.

 BSA Space is one block from South Station.
 Enter through the BSA Space entrance and go up the green staircase.
-The program begins promptly at 10:30 am.
+The program begins promptly at start time.

-Your registration includes acceptance of our photo release and consent policy.
+Your registration includes acceptance of the BSA Space photo release and consent policy.